Where are the US rules for flight delays? Canada and the EU have them

 Flight disruptions: These are the passengers’ rights under EU rule 261

-Canada instituted flight-delay rules last summer
+Canada instituted flight-delay rules prior to summer COVID-19

 The Canadian Transportation Agency issued new rules for aviation consumer protection last summer.
 These rules mirror the US rules in terms of lost/damaged/delayed checked baggage.
 However, the top compensation for a lost check-bag is C$2,100.
 The denied boarding compensation in Canada ranges from C$900 to C$2,400.